lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 4. 0.05 to 0.95
 5. 0.1 to 0.9

 From the different trial and errors, it was observed that (5) produced the optimal result with the given CNN architecture.
+This final configuration was obtained after cross-referencing with several other methods of normalization made available online.

 #### 2.Final model architecture